The University of Tennessee

 Your college advising center or major advisor can walk you through the petition process.
 Some of the advising centers have petition guidelines posted on their websites.

-Undergraduate students are classified according to the number of semester hours passed, in all programs except architecture, as follows.
+Undergraduate students are classified according to the number of semester hours passed (does not include in-progress coursework), in all programs except architecture, as follows.

 0 – 29.9 = First Year